-If the Minister consents to the person making a subsequent asylum application they are subject to the single procedure in the normal way.
+If the Minister consents to the person making a subsequent asylum application, they are subject to the single procedure in the normal way.

 On 13 October 2020, the Supreme Court of Ireland handed down a judgment in the case of Seredych v.
 The Minister for Justice [2020] IESC 62.
 This case concerned the question of whether the Minister for Justice and Equality is obliged to revoke a deportation order or otherwise facilitate a person to enter the State, in circumstances where that person has been granted consent to make a subsequent application for international protection under section 22 of the International Protection Act 2015.
-Justice Baker, giving judgment for the Court, adopted the analysis of the Court of Appeal of England and Wales in R (on Application of AB) v.
-The Secretary of State for the Home Department [2018] EWCA Civ 383,160 which indicated that there is nothing within the Procedures Directive (Directive 2013/32/EU) that obliges a
+Justice Baker, giving judgment for the Court, adopted the analysis of the Court of Appeal of England and Wales in R (on

-159 Section 22(8) IPA; Section 3(b) International Protection Act 2015 (Procedures and Periods for Appeals) Regulations 2017.
+Section 22(8) IPA; Section 3(b) International Protection Act 2015 (Procedures and Periods for Appeals) Regulations 2017.

-160 R (on Application of AB) v.
-The Secretary of State for the Home Department [2018] EWCA Civ 383, 6 March 2018, available at: https://bit.ly/3u8W1Vc.

-Member State to readmit to its territory an applicant who had previously chosen to leave the State while their application remained pending.161
+Application of AB) v.
+The Secretary of State for the Home Department [2018] EWCA Civ 383,196 which indicated that there is nothing within the Procedures Directive (Directive 2013/32/EU) that obliges a Member State to readmit to its territory an applicant who had previously chosen to leave the State while their application remained pending.197